-2. Delegate to the Chief Executive Officer or his designee, the authority to order any action appropriate; and to complete the repair; and to take any directly related and immediate action required by that emergency, and to procure the necessary equipment, services, and supplies for those purposes, without giving notice for bids to let a contract.
+- c) This emergency situation would not allow for a delay which would result if the project were competitively bid, and the action to immediately repair the site on an emergency basis. - 2.
+Delegate to the Chief Executive Officer or his designee, the authority to order any action appropriate; and to complete the repair; and to take any directly related and immediate action required by that emergency, and to procure the necessary equipment, services, and supplies for those purposes, without giving notice for bids to let a contract.

-The following Immediate Action Plan activities underway are consistent with previous actions approved by the Board of Supervisors:
+The activities underway are consistent with previous actions approved by the Board of Supervisors: